 Successful retail stores rely heavily on their software

 From online fulfillment systems to buy online pick-up in-store (BOPIS); from tracking loyalty and employee hours to marketing via text and email messaging.

 It is impossible for a retailer to grow without investing in software and technology.
-Anarticle by PC Magazine found negligible differences between five major POS providers, so it’s not that they aren’t all good, it’s how their offering works for you.
+An article by Forbes Advisor found negligible differences between five major POS providers, so it’s not that they aren’t all good.
+It’s how their offering works for you.

 From their initial answer, you’ll want to ask the following list of questions.
-And these aren’t just random questions but ones I validated from retailers who wished they’d asked many of these questions before they purchased their system.
+And these aren’t just random questions but ones I validated from retailers who wished they’d asked many of them before purchasing their system.
 They even added some of their own.